nolecram/my_professional_journey_Vol-2_The-Cloud-Transition-2006-to-2012/README.md

 ## About This Repository

-This collection preserves the professional journey through IBM across three continents and six transformative years (2006-2012).
-From IBM Italia in Milan, through IBM Middle East in Dubai, to IBM Australia in Sydney, each phase brought unique challenges, learning opportunities, and invaluable relationships.

-The repository includes:
+This collection documents a six-year journey across three continents (2006-2012)—Milan, Dubai, and Sydney.
+What started as on-premise infrastructure expertise evolved through the cloud computing transition, shaped by mentorship, collaboration, and the particular technical challenges of that era.

+Within these pages:
-- **Academic Collaboration:** Master di II livello in IT Governance through IBM Italia and Università degli Studi Roma Tre partnership
+- Academic partnership with Università degli Studi Roma Tre on IT Governance
-- **Technical Publications:** Blog posts and IBM Redbooks on enterprise infrastructure and cloud computing
+- Technical reflections published on OpenStack and cloud infrastructure
+- Certifications and training that reflected the learning priorities of that time
+- Participation in industry communities (ITSM, OpenStack conferences)
-- **Professional Certifications:** 23 IBM certifications and 4 external industry certifications across technical, sales, and professional domains
+- Professional development across technical, sales, and leadership domains
-- **Internal Development:** 35 courses spanning leadership, technology, and business skills
-- **OpenStack Contributions:** Community engagement during the emergence of open cloud platforms
-- **International Experience:** Work across EMEA, Middle East, Africa, and Asia-Pacific regions
-- **Industry Engagement:** Participation in ITSM conferences and professional communities

-This archive honors the colleagues who mentored, the customers who trusted, and the organization that invested in continuous growth.
-It stands as a testament to IBM's commitment to professional development and the global community that made this journey meaningful.
+This archive honors the people who made the journey meaningful—managers who invested time, colleagues who shared knowledge, customers who trusted expertise.
+It's a small tribute to IBM's culture of continuous learning and the global teams that made those years valuable.

 ---

 *Blog posts originally published on Thoughts on Cloud - IBM Cloud Products and Services platform.
 Technical documentation published through IBM Redbooks.
-All content reflects the collaborative spirit and knowledge-sharing culture that defines IBM.*
+All content reflects the collaborative spirit and knowledge-sharing culture that defined that chapter.*